- Our Approach

 Quote by Erik Kandel, Recipient of the Nobel Prize in Physiology or Medicine

-There are different types of NeuroTechnology™ – each custom designed and programmed to meet your hearing loss, and your hearing needs, but they all ultimately perform the same function: to help you hear more clearly, and more naturally.
+There are different types of NeuroTechnology™ – each custom designed and programmed to match your hearing loss and meet your hearing needs, but they all ultimately perform the same function: to help you hear more clearly and more naturally.

 NeuroTechnology™ can be used to address the full spectrum of hearing difficulties, from people with audiometric ‘normal hearing’ to individuals with severe to profound hearing loss.

-NeuroTechnology™ comes in several ‘shapes and sizes’, including some invisible options for maximum discreteness.
-The hearing health care provider will review your treatment options based on your specific hearing loss and hearing needs.
-Regardless of which treatment option is right for you, whether you’re out to dinner with friends, hitting the beach, meeting with clients, or hiking, you’ll be able to hear what matters most withtoday’s hearing loss technology.
+NeuroTechnology™ comes in several shapes and sizes, including some invisible options for maximum discreetness.
+Your hearing health care provider will review your treatment options based on your specific hearing loss and hearing needs.
+Regardless of which treatment option is right for you, whether you’re out to dinner with friends, hitting the beach, meeting with clients, or hiking, you’ll be able to hear what matters most with today’s hearing loss technology.

 SEVERAL FEATURES AVAILABLE INCLUDE:

-Invisible Treatment Options: Once placed in your ear, it’s hassle-free so that you may even forget you’re wearing the device!
+Invisible Treatment Options: Once placed in your ear, it’s hassle-free.
+You may even forget you’re wearing the device!
 And that’s the point.
 Hearing loss shouldn’t hold you back, and neither should your hearing solution.
 Features in today’s invisible technology options include:

-Mini ‘Receiver In The Ear’ Options: Groundbreaking NeuroTechnology™ is fast and precise enough to analyze and follow the dynamics of the entire auditory environment, and differentiate between speech and background noise.
-Advances in miniaturization of technology have led to the breakthrough of new NeuroTechnology™ proven to support brain function, including working memory, selective attention and processing speed (The Hearing Review: Dr. Desjardin, University of Texas, El Paso).
+Mini ‘Receiver In The Ear’ Options: Groundbreaking NeuroTechnology™ is fast and precise enough to analyze and follow the dynamics of the entire auditory environment.
+It can differentiate between speech and background noise.
+Advances in miniaturization of technology have led to the breakthrough of new NeuroTechnology™ proven to support brain function, including working memory, selective attention, and processing speed (The Hearing Review: Dr. Desjardin, University of Texas, El Paso).
 These new devices have 3 features designed specifically to maintain the brain’s innate ability to hear in all different listening situations:

 In addition, some options include Bluetooth and Internet compatible options that enable: